DannyBoyNYC/session-9/readme.md

 export default Header
 ```

+`Header` creates links that can be used to navigate between routes that are declared in `Main`.

 Instead of `<a href="/">` we use `<Link to="/">`. `<Link>`s use the `to` prop to describe the location that they should navigate to.
 Wherever you render a `<Link>`, an anchor (`<a>`) will be rendered in your application’s HTML. `<Link>`s do not cause a page refresh.